raviten/documentation/using-api.rst

    {
        "type": "basic",
        "title": <title of the notification>,
-       "message: <body of the notification>,
+       "message": <body of the notification>,
        "imageUrl": <url of the icon image> (optional), "bigImageUrl": <url of the big image> (optional), "deepLink": <deep link of notification> (optional)